bluesky66-dev/kibana/packages/kbn-tinymath/README.md

 kbn-tinymath is a tiny arithmetic and function evaluator for simple numbers and arrays.
 Named properties can be accessed from an optional scope parameter.
-It's available as an expression function called `math` in Canvas, and the grammar/AST structure is available for use by Kibana plugins that want to use math.
+It's available as an expression function called `math` in Canvas, and the grammar/AST structure is available for use by HyperSec Kibana plugins that want to use math.

 See [Function Documentation](/docs/functions.md) for details on built-in functions available in Tinymath.